 - Make both teams nurture customer relationships.
 Naturally, this has already been the primary focus of customer support teams – but it’s often neglected by sales professionals.
 After all, it’s the sales team who start the relationship, and they should do so in a proper manner.
 This way, your customers keep having a positive experience throughout the journey with your company.

 - Make it possible for both teams to exchange customer data.
 With the right software, your customer support & sales team can easily exchange data with one another.
 Take CloudTalk, as an example.
-It’s a perfect solution for any contact centre, as it makes it easy to facilitate both inbound & outbound calls.
+It’s a perfect solution for any contact center, as it makes it easy to facilitate both inbound & outbound calls.
 You can keep all your customer data documented and updated, and access them even before picking up the phone.

 - Encourage customer service reps to look for opportunities to upsell and cross-sell.
 As mentioned before, both customer support professionals can do a lot in that department.
 Since they communicate with customers on a daily basis, they can easily identify such opportunities and share their insights with sales reps to close more deals without being pushy.